 All of our pets over the years have been rescues, and all but one have come from North Shore Animal League on Long Island.
 The one oddball was a retired racing greyhound named Luna, who came to us via We Adopt Greyhounds, or WAG.
 Luna lived for 12 goofy, loving years.

 In addition to the cats and dogs, I am a life long horse lover and own an American Warmblood mare named Southern Belle.
 We compete in dressage shows and in 2018 we were the CT Dressage Association reserve champions at training level, and qualified for the New England Regional Championship.
 There’s nothing better than heading to the barn after a long day at the office!

 I love that BAH has so many options for our clients and their pets.
 We educate clients on the basics, like what’s available for heartworm and flea and tick prevention (from Proheart 6 to Interceptor Plus, to Simparica to Parastar, to the Scalibor collar) to ensure their pet gets the best protection based on the client’s lifestyle and budget.
 I also love that we practice serious medicine here and am fascinated by some of the surgical cases, whether performed by our own staff of rock stars or one of the visiting specialists who provide services in our facility.

-I enjoy educating clients about the services our hospital offers.
-I enjoy giving hospital tours, boarding kennel tours, etc. and answering client questions.
+I enjoy educating clients about the services our hospital offers by giving hospital tours, boarding kennel tours, etc. and answering client questions.
 I’m happy to help them figure out how to get their pets the care they need.
 For example, I can educate clients about the availability of Care Credit if they have financial concerns, I can let them know about ordering food from our online store via autoship so they never run out (and they get free shipping, too!).
 Nothing makes me feel better than solving a problem that stands in the way of a pet getting the care it needs.